KittyTools/SoRare/README.md

 **Most conveniant solution :**
 If you don't want to provide your private key at every script run, you can create a text file `hideMe.config` containing it.
 Place this file in the same directory as the script.
-A good idea would be to run your script on an external usb key: even if someone hack your computer, he won't have access to your sensitive informations.
+A good idea would be to run your script on an external usb key: even if someone hacks your computer, he won't have access to your sensitive informations.

 **Safest solution :**
 If the `hideMe.config` file doesn't exist, you will be prompted for your private key at every script run.